furk4neg3/MeldFlow/CODE_OF_CONDUCT.md

 This Code applies in all community spaces and when an individual is officially representing the project.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at **maintainers@your-org.example**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at **nizamfurkanegecan@gmail.com**.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement Guidelines
 1. **Correction** – Private, written warning; requested change in behavior.